MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/management/group-policy/get-started/group-policy-management-console/Delegate-Permissions-for-Group-Policy.md

 -   Set permissions on a GPO.

--   Set policy\-related permissions on site, domain or organizational unit.
+-   Set policy-related permissions on site, domain or organizational unit.

     -   Link GPOs to a given site, domain or organizational unit.

-    -   Perform Group Policy Modeling analyses on a given domain or organizational unit \(but not on a site\).
+    -   Perform Group Policy Modeling analyses on a given domain or organizational unit (but not on a site).

-    -   Read Group Policy Results data for objects in a given domain or organizational unit \(but not on a site\).
+    -   Read Group Policy Results data for objects in a given domain or organizational unit (but not on a site).

 -   Create WMI filters in a domain.